-As part of my scouting for suitable candidates to invite to join a Peer Advisory Board, I attend several events and conferences.
+As part of my scouting for suitable candidates to invite to join a Peer Advisory Circle, I attend several events and conferences.
 This also gives me an opportunity to learn from other’s experiences and diverse perspectives, and to extend my connections.

 I recently attended World Forum Disrupt to hear entrepreneurs and thought leaders share their winning strategies, their failures, what they learned and how they implemented corrective actions.
 I took away several gems of wisdom that are not only relevant to start ups.
 They are also applicable to more established companies and to our individual endeavours.